mwaseem75/iris-AgenticAI/README.md

 To run the Application, Navigate to [**http://localhost:8002**](http://localhost:8001)
 ![image](https://github.com/user-attachments/assets/3a911108-bc52-473b-9b16-bfe8581f3c3f)

-in case of below error, start application manually by using below command in the docker
+Application communicate to MCP server which is running at localhost Below is the command to start MCP server in case if server is not started in case of below error, start application manually by using below command in the docker
 ![image](https://github.com/user-attachments/assets/9f833b26-d0bf-4f83-abb3-7b629a7e0e65)